roachhd/lanyon/_drafts/week1-review.md

 I also watched a video that one of our tutors posted a link to about never being able to find a username.
 I thought it was hysterical (I'm the new subscriber), so true and very well done.
 So true and very well done. (* if you watch the video you will understand why I typed that twice*).

+Searching through all the social metals I found a really cool site called [If This Then That](http://ifttt.com).
+The name instant caught my attention because of the programming analogy.
+It is simply the most awesome trying I have ever found (not really, but is still very cool).
+**Here's the noob description for fellow geeks:

+>IFTTT is a cloud-based open-ended web workflow creator building on existing social APIs to create more sophisticated distributed aggregated tasks.

+And here's the description for non-techs:

+>IfThisThenThat lets all your online stuff work together to do way more interesting stuff.

+You can save time and automate so many functions.
+You can do stupid things too, like automatically post a [Bitch Aler](twitter link) to Twitter if your Fitbit registers a sleep less that 6 hours, warning your friends to stay away!

 ---